Azure/communication-ui-library/packages/calling-stateful-client/review/calling-stateful-client.api.md

 import { CreateViewOptions } from '@azure/communication-calling';
 import { DeviceAccess } from '@azure/communication-calling';
 import { DeviceManager } from '@azure/communication-calling';
+import { LatestMediaDiagnostics } from '@azure/communication-calling';
+import { LatestNetworkDiagnostics } from '@azure/communication-calling';
 import { MediaStreamType } from '@azure/communication-calling';
 import { MicrosoftTeamsUserKind } from '@azure/communication-common';
 import { PhoneNumberIdentifier } from '@azure/communication-common';